ryansxiong/DataSciencePortfolio/Python/README.md

 [Project 3: Demographic EDA](https://github.com/ryansxiong/DS_Demographic_EDA)

 Cleaned and analyzed demographic data that was extracted from the 1994 census database.
-Below are the questions that I found while exploring the data.
+Below are the questions that I answered while exploring the data.
 * How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
 * What is the average age of men?
 * What is the percentage of people who have a Bachelor's degree?